shaysugg/Notes/iOS-study/2024 iOS Interview questions.md

 * Have you worked with `URLSessionDelegate`?
 If you have what functionality you've implemented with them?
 (Explain download manager)
 * Explain different cache policies in URLSession?
 * Explain different authentication methods that you've worked with.
 (JWT, OAuth, Basic)
-* How you handle errors that you get from `URLSessions`?
+* How do you handle errors that you get from `URLSessions`?
 * How do you use URLProtocol to mock `URLSession`?
 * How combine `share` can be useful when you use combine to do networking?
 * How you recognize that the user is offline or not?